tengge1/ShadowEditor/README.md

 12. Fix the bug of saving config.
 13. Fix the bug of exporting examples.
 14. Fix the bug of the wrong area of point marker when selected.

-## v0.5.0 has Released

-* Release Date: May 5, 2020
-* Update Logs:

-1. Rewrite the server using golang.
-2. Fix a bug that `draco` models cannot be loaded due to the upgrade of `three.js`.
-3. Models in `.json` format are no longer supported.
-4. Fix a bug that the bottom row of the category list window is blocked by the button.
-5. Fix a bug that the diffuse map cannot be loaded when it attaches to a geometry.
-6. Fix a bug that thumbnails cannot be set for audio, screenshot and video resources.
-7. Fix a bug that confirmation dialog cannot be closed with cancel and close button.
-8. Fix a bug that the role list will not refresh after deleting a role.

-Compared with `asp.net`, `golang` has many advantages:

-1. Support both `Windows`, `Linux` and `Mac`.
-2. Similar to C language. support `goroutine`, which take great advantages of multi-core, and have high performance.
-3. Easy to learn.
-Huge standard libraries and third-party libraries, and high development efficiency.
-4. Can compiled into a single file, and when publish, no need to install `golang` nor `nodejs` when publishing.
-5. No `iis` required.
-6. Network data is compressed with `gzip`, and the speed of displaying and scene loading is really fast.
-7. No `Visual Studio` required.
-You can develop with `Visual Studio Code` for both the server and web.

-Upgrade from C# version:

-The data structure and web client is not changed, just copy `./ShadowEditor.Web/Upload/` folder to `build/public/Upload/`.

 ## Features